 Riding a bike instead of taking a car, scooter, or even public transportation, can save you so much money.
 Why?

-No gas: No more worrying about having a full tank because with a bike, you don’t need one!
+No more worrying about having a full tank because with a bike, you don’t need one!
 Instead of running on gas, with a bike you run on your own energy.
 It’s a sustainable way of living and a healthy one, too!

-No costly repairs: When a car breaks down or has a problem, it sometimes can take a huge chunk out of your bank account or even leave you in debt.
+When a car breaks down or has a problem, it sometimes can take a huge chunk out of your bank account or even leave you in debt.
 In comparison, if your bike breaks, the cost to repair it will be very inexpensive.
 And for some repairs, you can even fix your bike yourself!
 Who knew you could be such a mechanic?

-No more car insurance: Though you should always be insured in some way, shape, or form, owning a bike means that you no longer have to buy into costly car insurance.
+Though you should always be insured in some way, shape, or form, owning a bike means that you no longer have to buy into costly car insurance.

-No parking fees (rarely): It is totally possible that this occurs somewhere in the world (maybe where you live?), but it is rare to see any parking fees for bicycles.
+It is totally possible that this occurs somewhere in the world (maybe where you live?), but it is rare to see any parking fees for bicycles.
 If any, I can’t imagine them soaring above $5 a day like parking garages for cars do.

-No more inspections: Remember those required car inspections you have to do periodically or every time you need to renew your tag?
+Remember those required car inspections you have to do periodically or every time you need to renew your tag?
 (Up-to-date tags are also yearly expenses!)
 Let’s just say with a bike, you are the inspector of your two-wheeler, and at no cost to you.

-Have Fun, Independence & Reliability
+How Biking Provides Fun, Independence & Reliability